BCDA-APS/urRobot/README.md

 endif
 ```

-- Copy the provided example, urRobot.cmd, to iocBoot/iocxxx/ and add it to your st.cmd script.
-Make sure
+- Load the example script to connect to the dashboard and RTDE interface,
-to change the IP address in urRobot.cmd to match the IP of your robot.
+Making sure to fill in the correct IP address for your robot.
 ```
-# file: st.cmd.Linux
-< urRobot.cmd
+iocshLoad("$(URROBOT)/iocsh/urRobot.iocsh", "PREFIX=$(PREFIX), IP=164.54.116.127")
 ```